A Bridging Technology to Combine Test and Simulation with

-To shorten development processes and to secure decisive product properties as early as possible, new methods are required for product development.
-These must be able to generate the maximum information about the future product out of the data available at the respective development step.
+To shorten development processes and to secure decisive product properties as early as possible, new methods for product development are required.
+These must provide the capability to generate the maximum information about the future product out of available data at the respective development step.
 Computer-aided engineering (CAE) is therefore becoming increasingly important.
-CAE makes it possible to predict product properties at an early development stage and to partly replace physical prototypes with numerical models (virtual prototypes).
-However, the transition from experiment-based methods to numerical approaches is a big step.
-Often, purely-numerical examinations are only possible to a limited extent because of the following reasons: complex modeling, missing data or input data with major uncertainties, lack of expertise, or development processes not suitable for numerical methods.
+It allows prediction of product properties at an early development stage and partial replacement of physical prototypes with numerical models (virtual prototypes).
+However, the transition from experiment-based methods to numerical approaches is a big and potentially unreliable step.
+Often, purely-numerical examinations are only applicable to a limited extent because of the following reasons: complex modeling, missing data or input data with major uncertainties, lack of expertise, or development processes not suitable for numerical methods.
 Therefore, this paper addresses a "bridging technology" that combines the advantages of experiment-based and numerical methods and allows optimal evaluation of the properties of the product to be developed.
-For this purpose, an exciting subsystem with its structural dynamics is represented by Equivalent Forces (EF) determined based on measured accelerations and by exploiting the in-situ TPA method.
-In general, the EF are independent of the support structure (e.g., test bench, application environment) of the subsystem.
-By coupling the EF into a structural dynamic simulation model, the radiation of the receiver structure is predicted and auralized.
+For this purpose, an excited subsystem with its structural dynamics is represented by Equivalent Forces (EFs) determined based on measured accelerations and by exploiting the in-situ TPA method.
+In general, EFs are independent of the support structure (e.g., test bench, application environment) of the subsystem.
+By coupling the EFs with a structural dynamic simulation model, the radiation of the receiver structure is predicted and auralized.